-- Fundamentals of Statistical Signal Processing.
-Volume 1: Estimation Theory, Steven M. Kay, Prentice-Hall, 1993. - Mathematical Methods and Algorithms for Signal Processing, Todd K. Moon and Wynn C. Stirling, Prentice-Hall, 2000.
+• Mathematical Methods and Algorithms for Signal Processing, Todd K. Moon and Wynn C. Stirling, Prentice-Hall, 2000.

-In addition, additional book chapters and research papers will be used, which will be posted on the course website.
+Further lecture notes and research papers will be used, which will be posted on this course website.
 Whenever possible, a reference to a source (text and pages) for the lecture will be given in class.